ykabaran/TwitterSplash/README.md

 ## Installation

 Simply copy the SplashView.java file into your project and use it like you would use any other custom view.
+If you would like to inflate from XML, then you might also want to copy the resources in attrs.xml file as well.

 ## Usage